ASK-ME-ABOUT-LOOM/purgeomatic/README.md

  - Radarr (if deleting movies)
  - Sonarr (if deleting TV)
  - Overseerr (optional: the script will work without an overseer installation/configuration)

-### Features

- - Compatible with cron
- - Delete unwatched movies & tv series
- - Delete a single movie from Radarr/Tautulli/Overseerr using delete.movie.py
- - Supports a 'dry run' mode so you can test it
- - Supports a whitelist of content that should never be deleted using TMDB/TVDB IDs in the `protected` file

 ### Scripts